The Surprising Reasons Different Generations Are Stressed About Money

 Today, women are twice as likely to take on unpaid caregiving roles than men, whether it be caring for children or an elderly loved one.
 For working women, caregiving and household responsibilities are almost like a second job — juggling both can lead to physical, financial and emotional stress.

-To support caregivers in the workplace, companies have gradually adopted caregiving benefits, such as hybrid work models, subsidized babysitter costs or discretionary paid time off.
+To support caregivers in the workplace, companies are gradually adopting caregiving benefits.
+These include hybrid work models, subsidized babysitter costs or discretionary paid time off.
 Caregiving benefits can help women in the workplace find a better work-life balance, without having to reduce their hours or quit their job altogether.

 Looking for a top-notch, mobile-first financial wellness solution?
 Try Best Money Moves!